Speak to an expert today 01270 440 341 020 3633 2107

 A fire escape sign above a door, identifying an emergency exit.
 This will b part of a fire escape route

 A fire escape route is the quickest path that can be taken to exit a building in case of a fire.
-It should be designed to cover the shortest distance possible so that people can get to a fire escape quickly, and it should be organised so that there are no obvious obstructions that could hinder people finding safety.
+It must be designed to cover the shortest distance possible so that people can get to a fire escape quickly, and it needs to be organised so that there are no obvious obstructions that could hinder people finding safety.

 A fire safety plan lays out what will happen in the event of a fire before the emergency services arrive.
 Therefore, any fire escape route should be one that everyone can use to get to safety without help from fire or ambulance services.